Free Methodist Church: Growth and development

-Audio Publications
+Audio publications

 In 1944 the Free Methodist Church began a weekly radio show called The Light and Life Radio Hour which featured hymns, sermons, prayer, and scripture reading.
 The show ran until 1980 and featured several different hosts over the years including Dr. Leroy Lowell, Myron F. Boyd, and Robert Andrews.

 In 2016 Josh Avery began The FMC Radio Show which was a spiritual successor to The Light and Life Radio Hour but embodied a very different focus.
 In a podcast format, the show is subtitled "your officially unofficial source for all things Free Methodist".
 Instead of worship and sermon, the show means to act as a uniting factor in the Free Methodist Church by informing listeners about different things that are happening in the denomination.

+Today, the Light+Life podcast features ministries of the Free Methodist Church that tell their stories of ministry fruitfulness.

 Ministry

-Arnold’s Commentary was published from 1894–1980.
+Arnold’s Commentary was published from 1894 to 1980.
 In the late 1950s and early 1960s the church pioneered fully graded church school materials.
 In 1960 the Aldersgate Biblical Series was developed as the only inductive curriculum of its time.

 A fully equipped printing area consisting of letterpresses, offset press, cutters, folders, bindery, linotypes etc. contributed toward making the church independent of commercial printers for the production for its printing needs at that time.

 Acting on the recommendation of its executive committee, the board voted in 1988 to phase out printing operations.
 This decision and the 1989 General Conference decision to move the Press and Headquarters from Winona Lake to Indianapolis in 1990 shifted the focus of the Press.
 Where formerly, the Press produced and published Sunday school curriculum, this venture is now carried on in cooperation with other holiness denominations.

 Beginning in 2008, the Wesleyan Publishing House, publishing arm of the Wesleyan Church, began serving the distribution and customer service needs of Light and Life Press.